yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2021/index.md

 With Project Hades [(our new shader decompiler)](https://yuzu-emu.org/entry/yuzu-hades/), Rodrigo continues with his crazy experiments, bunnei has yet more kernel changes in the oven, and german77 and Morph continue to work on their top secret projects.

-More GPU related optimizations are underway.
-Users should keep a keen eye on the horizon.
+More GPU related optimizations are underway, and users should keep a keen eye on the horizon.

 That’s all folks!
-As always, [thank you for your kind attention.](https://www.youtube.com/watch?v=88NM0bgJfLM) See you next month!
+As always, we hope you keep enjoying yuzu.
+See you next month!

 &nbsp;